KOSPI May Give Up Support At 2,500 Points

 Top-Rankings

-Börse aktuell - Live TickerUS-Börsen mit Minus ins Wochenende -- SMI und DAX fallen vor dem Wochenende letztlich zurück -- Tokio schliesst in Grün
+Börse aktuell - Live TickerUS-Börsen schließen im Minus -- SMI geht stabil ins Wochenende -- DAX nach Rekordhoch schliesslich leichter -- Asiens Börsen letztlich uneinig - Nikkei rot

-Der heimische Aktienmarkt gab seine zwischenzeitlichen Gewinne vollständig ab.
-Der deutsche Aktienmarkt bewegte sich unterdessen um die Nulllinie.
-An der Wall Street geht es am Freitag aufwärts.
-Die Börse in Japan präsentierte sich im Freitagshandel fester.
+Am letzten Handelstag der Woche ging es am heimischen Markt ruhig zu.
+Der deutsche Leitindex machte nach einem neuen Rekordhoch schlussendlich Verluste.
+Die Wall Street bewegte sich auf rotem Terrain.
+An den asiatischen Märkten ging es am Freitag unterdessen in verschiedene Richtungen.

 finanzen.net News